Faculty Rank, Tenure, and Evaluation Policy

 This Section IV and the subsequent Section V shall apply to all current full-time non-tenure-track faculty in the College of Liberal Arts, the School of Business, the School of Education, and the Graduate School of Liberal Studies.

 The transition process shall only be applicable in a school when approved tenure policies are in force.
 The following considerations shall apply to the transition process:

-- Application to Other Schools.
+Application to Other Schools.
 The process in this Section IV shall become applicable to full-time contract faculty in the School of Business, the School of Education, and the Graduate School of Liberal Studies only after tenure policies are developed and approved.
-It shall not apply to the School of Law.

 V. Transition Process

 Timeline.
 The timeline for transition will provide affected faculty members at least one academic year notice to allow the faculty member time for full consideration of his or her options.
 The beginning of the timeline will follow Sections IV.1 and IV.2 above.

 a.
 No faculty member will be asked to make a decision about conversion to the tenure-track until tenure policies applicable to his or her school have been approved.

 Option to Convert to Tenure Track.
 A current, full-time contract faculty member who meets the eligibility criteria for tenure track faculty defined above may choose to convert to a tenure-track position or to remain in a non-tenure-track position.